MadeleineA42/quiz-tastic/README.md

 # quiz-tastic
-GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
-WHEN the game is over
-THEN I can save my initials and score
+This is a simple code quiz.
+The user is presented with code related questions in succession.
+When the quiz starts a timer for 75 seconds starts as well.
+When the user answers a question wrong, the timer is deducted by 10 seconds.
+Once the quiz is finished, the user will be able to view their high score and input their name for a high scoreboard.

 <img src="assets/images/Screen Shot 2023-07-23 at 12.33.29 PM.png" alt="mockup screenshot">
 <img src="assets/images/Screen Shot 2023-07-23 at 12.34.09 PM.png" alt="mockup screenshot">